ajmarkow/total_rewrite_of_snippet_cli_gem/README.md

 # SnippetCli
 <img src="https://img.shields.io/badge/ruby-%23CC342D.svg?style=flat-plastic&logo=ruby&logoColor=white"  height="25">    <img src="https://img.shields.io/gem/dt/snippet_cli"  height="25">    <img src="https://img.shields.io/gem/v/snippet_cli" height="25">    <img src="https://img.shields.io/github/issues/ajmarkow/total_rewrite_of_snippet_cli_gem" height="25">

-TODO: Delete this and the text below, and describe your gem

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/snippet_cli`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+- This Ruby Gem allows you to effortlessly incorporate YAML snippets into your Espanso configuration with ease and consistency.
+- This is A CLI that writes directly to your base.yml Espanso config.
+- Built to be used with the application [Espanso](https://espanso.org).

 ## Installation

-TODO: Replace `UPDATE_WITH_YOUR_GEM_NAME_PRIOR_TO_RELEASE_TO_RUBYGEMS_ORG` with your gem name right after releasing it to RubyGems.org.
-Please do not do it earlier due to security reasons.
-Alternatively, replace this section with instructions to install your gem from git if you don't plan to release to RubyGems.org.

 Install the gem and add to the application's Gemfile by executing:

-    $ bundle add UPDATE_WITH_YOUR_GEM_NAME_PRIOR_TO_RELEASE_TO_RUBYGEMS_ORG
+    $ bundle add snippet_cli

 If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install UPDATE_WITH_YOUR_GEM_NAME_PRIOR_TO_RELEASE_TO_RUBYGEMS_ORG
+    $ gem install snippet_cli

 ## Usage